 DISH Network / Nagrastar Piracy Legal Defense – Accused of Satellite TV Theft?
 We can help.
 Call us at (877) 276-5084.

 Did you recently receive a legal demand letter from DISH or EchoStar Technologies claiming you have stolen or infringed their digital (satellite) content?
 We offer a free initial legal consultation to discuss your legal rights and any possible defenses or mitigating factors that may exist.
-Even if they are only demanding $3,500 (we have seen demand letters for much more) you may want to retain legal counsel to make sure you are getting the proper settlement and release terms.
+Even if they are only demanding $3,500-$15,000 (we have seen demand letters for much more) you may want to retain legal counsel to make sure you are getting the proper settlement and release terms and not agreeing to things you cannot realistically do (such as agree to a "cooperation clause").

 If you are concerned your letter is a HOAX (as some have told us they first believed), call us, we can review your situation for no cost.
 We know there are many scams out there, and the worst thing you could do is to pay someone in China, or Nigeria or other country pulling a scam on you.
 We can help you make that determination and see where you stand.

 The letter from Nagrastar may go something like this: